paulca55/hubspot-local-development/README.md

 ### Installing the HubSpot CLI tool

-As part of the project's `package.json` the `@hubspot/cms/cli` npm package will be installed into the projects developer dependencies, so you don't need to install this yourself.
+As part of the project's `package.json` the `@hubspot/cms/cli` npm package will be installed into the project's developer dependencies, so you don't need to install this yourself.

 ### Set up your configuration file